 My inspiration starts with one big question: how do complex dynamic systems, like life, tend to persist?
 The investigation of this rather ambitious question has led me to the central paradox that events in nature are both distinct and inter-dependent, simultaneously.
 They are specific and general, individual and collective, local and distributed, coherent and decoherent all at once.
 Of course, these dichotomies, as a kind of abstract spectrum, are but metaphors that often create more labyrinth than progress.
 To escape this maze, I’ve been inspired by ideas from diverse thinkers and practitioners.
 Naming a handful: Hagel’s dialectic, Joyce’s Stephen Dedalus in Portrait of the Artist as a Young Man, Rachel Carson’s Silent Spring, Mumford’s Myth of the Machine, Jackson Pollock’s One: Number 31, Heraclitus, Elizabeth Ellsworth’s Places of Learning, Lao Tzu’s “actionless activity” and Colin Rowe’s Transparency: Literal and Phenomenal.
 But, what is the common thread in this litany?
-And, how can I move the conversation of vitality forward with my artistic practice?
+And, how can I move the conversation of vitality forward with my design practice?

-For me, the common thread, and a major impact on my art practice, is the realization that a person’s, or even a culture’s, purpose must evolve.
-As much as the next person, I’d love for there to exist some grand Modernist narrative; nevertheless, if Lao Tzu’s The Way and Heisenberg’s Uncertainty Principle have taught us anything, the more one tries to control life and crystalize an understanding of it, the less we control and understand.
+For me, the common thread, and a major impact on my design practice, is the realization that a person’s, or even a culture’s, purpose must evolve.
+As much as the next person, I’d love for there to exist some grand Modernist narrative; nevertheless, if Lao Tzu’s The Way and Heisenberg’s Uncertainty Principle have taught us anything, the more one tries to control life and crystallize an understanding of it, the less we control and understand.
 This doesn’t mean one has to be fully post modern where everyone’s personal narrative floats independent of all others.
 There are ubiquitous tendencies to be discovered, shared and leveraged; but, these patterns are not algorithms, functions to be maximized or eternal goods to be enforced.

 Life, like Heraclitus never standing in the same river twice, must change and adapt to its indeterminate environment to remain living.
 It’s tempting to conclude that life’s purpose is life.
 And, although this tautology may be true, it’s not particularly useful for day-to-day decisions.
 On my journey to be more rigorous and relevant, I came up with an expansion of that tautology, like what Douglass Hofstadter calls a “strange loop”, a journey to elsewhere only to find ourselves back again, yet slightly different.
 In the context of my own project, I call this looping tendency Refinement: